harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference.md

 #### Image Name

-For Extraction scans, the name of the image that you want to extract from Anchore.
+The name of the image that you want to extract from Anchore.
+In Extraction mode, the image to scan must be located on the Anchore server.
+You should include both the image name and tag, for example
+`ubuntu:20.04`.

 ### Log Level